prajwalvp/Dracula/README.md

 - Oct.
 31: improved description, functionality, added "usage" below.

+- Jan.
+19 2021: changed gap names from JUMPX to GAPX.
+This allows automatic building of list of gap names from TOA list, without needing to specify it independently in the script.

 ### Instructions (which assume familiarity with TEMPO)

+Preparation:

 You should have an initial ephemeris (parfile) and set of TOAs (timfile).
 Place JUMPs around every epoch (each comprising of a group of TOAs) except one.
 If your initial parfile is reasonable, you should be able to run TEMPO on this and get pretty flat residuals.